 Disposition of Equipment Purchased with Federal Funds

-Prior to disposing of federal equipment, the Finance Office must be notified.
+Prior to disposing of assets purchased with federal funds, the Finance Office must be notified.
 They will need to determine who retains title to the equipment.
 In general, equipment purchased with federal funds becomes the property of the University when it is delivered.
-There are however some sponsored agreements under which the sponsor retains title to any equipment purchased with sponsored funds.
+There are, however, some sponsored agreements under which the sponsor retains title to any equipment purchased with sponsored funds.
 If title is retained by the sponsor, the agency must be notified if you want to dispose, transfer or sell the equipment.
 Once the federal agency is notified, approval must be granted in order for an action to take place.
 The money received from a sale must be returned to the agency.

 Change of Location

 The main objective of the fixed asset inventory is to maintain an accurate accounting of University owned assets.
 Therefore, approximately once every two years, each department’s fixed assets will be inventoried.
-A list of assets assigned to each department will be provided, and Budget Directors are responsible for identifying the items on the list, and making necessary changes to the list if needed.
-Reasons for disposal should be noted on the form.
-The inventory list should then be signed by the Budget Director for that department, and returned to the Finance Office.
-Area Vice President Signature is required if disposing of assets whose acquisition value is greater than $1,000 or computers.
+A list of assets assigned to each department will be provided, and Budget Directors are responsible for identifying the items on the list and making necessary changes to the list if needed.
+For items that have been disposed, the Fixed Asset Change Form must be completed.
+The inventory list should then be signed by the Budget Director for that department and returned to the Finance Office.

 The University’s depreciation policy is to begin straight-line depreciation in the month of purchase using the following useful lives: